 Find a Criminal Defense Attorney Lawyer in Fort Worth, TX

 Are you currently under investigation or have you already been arrested for an alleged crime of violence in Texas?
-Make sure that you have knowledgeable legal counsel with experienced getting these types of criminal charges reduced or dismissed.
+Make sure that you have knowledgeable legal counsel with experience getting these types of criminal charges reduced or dismissed.

 The attorneys at Townsend, Gebhardt & Eppes, PLLC represent clients for violent crimes throughout Tarrant County, Texas, including Fort Worth and Arlington.
 Our attorneys are familiar with the tactics used by local law enforcement agencies throughout Tarrant County, TX, including the Tarrant County Sheriff’s Office and the Tarrant County Constable’s Office.

 We also represent clients after an arrest by any of the city police departments in Tarrant County.
-Nearly every city in Tarrant County maintains its own police force including: the Arlington Police Department, the Forest Hill Police Department, the Grand Prairie Police Department, the Hurst Police Department and the Mansfield Police Department.
+Nearly every city in Tarrant County maintains its own police force including: the Arlington Police Department, the Forest Hill Police Department, the Grand Prairie Police Department, the Hurst Police Department, and the Mansfield Police Department.